vrahli/NuprlInCoq/README.md

 MAKEFILE
 ========

-To generate a Makefile, run create_makefile.sh.
+To generate a Makefile, run `create_makefile.sh`.
 This script requires bash v4.
-It will generate a Makefile for rules.v and its dependencies.
-Re-run create_makefile.sh everytime you pull to update the Makefile in case new files have been committed.
+It will generate a Makefile for `rules.v` and its dependencies.
+Re-run `create_makefile.sh` everytime you pull to update the Makefile in case new files have been committed.

 Then run "make" (or alternatively if your machine has multiple cores,